Friends, welcome to the 7th edition of the "Tracking Your Wyrd" course.

 The other resource is this website (click here) where you can take a personal values assessment for free.
 If you find the above list too overwhelming, this assessment might be an easier place to start.

-Until next week, Friends, keep being your wyrd!
+Until our next letter, Friend, keep being your wyrd!

-Until next week, Friends, keep being your wyrd!
+Until our next letter, Friend, keep being your wyrd!